 Dr Martin Hodson is a plant scientist and environmental biologist, and a former Principal Lecturer, and now Visiting Researcher at Oxford Brookes University.
 He is also Associate Member of the Institute of Human Sciences at the University of Oxford and Operations Director for the John Ray Initiative.
 Martin writes and speaks widely on environmental issues, and has over 100 publications, mostly in international science journals.
-His recent books are Cherishing the Earth (with Margot Hodson, 2008), Functional Biology of Plants (with John Bryant, 2012), The Ethics of Climatic Scepticism (with Margot Hodson, 2015), A Christian Guide to Environmental Issues (with Margot Hodson, 2015) An Introduction to Environmental Ethics (with Margot Hodson, 2017) and COVID-19: Environment, Justice and the Future (with Ruth Valerio, Margot Hodson and Tim Howles, 2020).
+His recent books are Cherishing the Earth (with Margot Hodson, 2008), Functional Biology of Plants (with John Bryant, 2012), The Ethics of Climatic Scepticism (with Margot Hodson, 2015), A Christian Guide to Environmental Issues (with Margot Hodson, 2021 2nd ed.), An Introduction to Environmental Ethics (with Margot Hodson, 2017) and COVID-19: Environment, Justice and the Future (with Ruth Valerio, Margot Hodson and Tim Howles, 2020).
 (Principal Tutor)

 Rev. Philip Wagstaff is a Presbyter Minister in the Methodist Church who has worked in five Rural Circuits, in Norfolk, NE Essex, Devon and Somerset and is now stationed at Hastings as Superintendent Minister in the Hastings, Bexhill and Rye Circuit.
 He was Rural Officer for the Plymouth and Exeter Methodist District, was a member of the Devon Churches Rural Forum and while in Devon a member of the Devon Churches Green Action.
 Over 30 years of rural ministry has brought a working interest in rural development and local environmental projects.
 (Senior Tutor for the Certificate)

 Rev. Dr. John Reader retired as Rector of the Ironstone Benefice (8 rural churches in North Oxfordshire) in 2020, having served most of his ordained ministry in rural parishes.
 He is a Senior Research Fellow of the William Temple Foundation and an Honorary Senior Lecturer in the Institute of Education, University of Worcester.
 A Practical Theologian, his recent books are A Philosophy of Christian Materialism (co-written with Chris Baker and Tom James, Ashgate 2015) and Theology and New Materialism: Spaces of Faithful Dissent (Palgrave Macmillan 2017).
 (Senior Tutor of the Diploma)